How Does Air Pollution Worsen Obstructive Sleep Apnea?

 The link between good night’s sleep and air pollution

 Moreover, inhaling polluted air might also impact your central nervous system controlling your breathing and sleeping patterns.
-This can cause sudden breaks in breathing while you’re sleeping, also worsening the symptoms.
+This can cause sudden breaks in breathing while you’re sleeping, also worsening the symptoms of sleep apnea.

 How pollution affects airways?